General Data Protection Regulation (GDPR)

 At the end of your case, our e-mail files are deleted and transferred to an external hard drive where they will be retained for 6 years.

-How long will we keep it for?
+How long will I keep it for?

-Your personal information will be retained, usually in electronic files, only for as long as necessary to fulfil the purposes for which the information was collected; or as required by law; or as long as is set out in any relevant contract you may hold with us.
+Your personal information will be retained, usually in electronic files, only for as long as necessary to fulfil the purposes for which the information was collected; or as required by law; or as long as is set out in any relevant contract you may hold with me.
 For example:

 What are your rights?